ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 # springboot-keycloak-mongodb-testcontainers

-The goals of this project are to:
+The goals of this project are:

 - Create a [`Spring Boot`](https://docs.spring.io/spring-boot/index.html) application that manages books, called `book-service`;
 - Use [`Keycloak`](https://www.keycloak.org) as OpenID Connect provider;